aspose-words/Aspose.Words-Documentation/reportingservices/release-notes/release-notes-2020/aspose-words-for-reporting-services-20-8-release-notes/_index.md

 This page contains release notes for [Aspose.Words for Reporting Services 20.8](https://downloads.aspose.com/words/reportingservices/new-releases/aspose.words-for-reporting-services-20.8-\(msi\)/).

 {{% /alert %}}

+{{% alert color="primary" %}}

+Note: Microsoft changed target framework for SSRS 2019 from 3.5 to 4.6.
+SSRS 2019 must be updated to latest version (15.0.7243.37714) to work with the "Aspose.Words for Reporting Services 20.8".

+{{% /alert %}}

 ## **Full List of Issues Covering all Changes in this Release**

 |**Key** |**Summary** |**Category** |